-Analytical skills: Sociology is the study of society and therefore develops great problem- solving abilities and sharp, critical thinking.
+Analytical skills: Sociology is the study of society and therefore develops great problem-solving critical thinking abilities.
 These skills are essential for all kinds of duties and projects.

 Leadership skills: Employers value employees who can lead by example and develop new ideas.
 Sociology teaches you how to find information, extract what is important and then turn it into a compelling argument, helping you to influence and motivate others.

 Sociology is fascinating!
 Everything we do has sociological implications and studying social science feeds into and informs a number of additional disciplines (such as health, crime, law, economics).

 Subscribe to our Discover Sociology Updates and receive links to the latest articles, Sociology News and Events